ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.fritzdect/README.md

 Es ist ratsam das log anzuschauen, sofern nicht aussagekräftig oder zu wenig Information ist der debug modus über die Experteneinstellung der Instanz vorzuwählen.

 ## Changelog
+### 2.3.1
+* new function gettriggerlist in admin
+* corrected xml2json-light (included drirectly in repo until PR#8 is merged in repo), caused problems with templates in newer FB-firmware

 ### 2.3.0
 * option to set for logging only when a difference to the old value is detected
 * fritzdect-aha-nodejs as dependency